egili/egili/README.md

  I'm a Brazilian IT student at UNICAMP technical high school 💻🌎 🌩️
 <p>
-Focusing in Java and Javascript

   📚 Studying for Salesforce Developer certifications
+      In another words, focusing in Full Stack Development
 3x Trailhead Ranger ☁️🤠   ⭐⭐⭐